wilkie/blog/posts/kernels_without_abstractions_general.md

 first open source movement.
-Although designed and implemented by Bell Labs, the parent company, AT&T, was restricted by law known as the "1956 Consent Decree" due to anti-trust violations; they could never sell a product unrelated to telephony such as software.
-They were forced to give away the source and the system itself.
-[3]() As an aside, this also ensured that AT&T put the transistor, the electrical component that is essential to all modern computing, in the public domain as well.
+Although designed and implemented by Bell Labs, the parent company, AT&T, was restricted by law known as the "1956 Consent Decree" due to anti-trust violations; they could never sell a product unrelated to telephony.
+Software fell under that rule, so they were forced to give away the source and the system itself.
+[3]() As an aside, this same decree put the transistor, the electrical component that is essential to all modern computing, in the public domain as well.